lucas-mior/brn2/cbase/c-guidelines.md

 - `strlen32` shall be viewed as an interface for code that we do not control.
 - `STRLIT_LEN("literal")` is for getting the length of a literal at compile time (it uses `SIZEOF`).
-Only use it if you need to pass the length of a string literal, but not the string literal itself (which only happens inside macros) very rare).
+Only use it if you need to pass the length of a string literal, but not the string literal itself (which only happens inside macros).
   * Never do stupid shit like: `my_function("literal", STRLIT_LEN("literal")`
     + Instead, to `my_function(STRLIT("literal"))`
 - `STRLIT("literal")` can be used to pass the string literal and its length